 Your dentist will evaluate the position of the tooth through an x-ray.
 During the procedure, a local anesthetic will be injected around the extraction site to numb the area.
 Once the anesthesia settles in, your dentist will begin the incision in the gums.

 Your dentist has the option of sectioning the tooth or breaking it into smaller pieces to easily extract them.
 The fibers that hold your tooth in place in the jawbone also need to be removed to loosen the tooth roots.
 Once all of the fragments of the tooth are removed, the gums will be stitched.
-After the procedure, your dentist will instruct you with the post-surgery care of the extraction site.
+After the procedure, your dentist will instruct you on the post-surgery care of the extraction site.

 Do’s and don’ts after a surgical extraction